🍪

 Colorado's winter weather presents unique challenges for drivers.
 From sudden snow squalls on I-70 to black ice on neighborhood streets, having the right tires and knowledge can mean the difference between a safe trip and a dangerous situation.
 Snow driving in the Denver metro area requires preparation, the right equipment, and understanding how your vehicle handles in winter conditions.

 The Colorado Department of Transportation (CDOT) implements the Traction Law on I-70 and other mountain highways during winter storms.
-Vehicles without adequate snow tires, M+S rated tires, or chains can be turned away or fined.
+Under SB25-069, the requirements now depend on your drivetrain: 2WD vehicles must have chains or an approved alternative traction device (ATD) installed—snow or M+S rated tires alone no longer make a 2WD vehicle compliant—while 4WD/AWD vehicles can still comply with chains, an ATD, or winter-rated tires (3PMSF, M+S, or all-weather) carrying at least 3/16" of tread.
 Understanding these requirements before heading to the mountains helps you avoid delays and stay legal on Colorado roads.

 Winter Tires vs All-Weather Tires